-MCP Server Overview - Control Plane
+MCP Server - Control Plane

-2 min read Original article ↗
+3 min read Original article ↗

-The Control Plane MCP Server enables AI assistants and coding tools to interact directly with your Control Plane infrastructure.
+The Control Plane MCP Server enables AI assistants and tools to interact directly with your Control Plane infrastructure.
 Using the Model Context Protocol (MCP), you can create, manage, and deploy resources through natural language conversations.

 What is MCP?